 - The paper item is post-dated (i.e., it bears a date in the future)

 - The paper item is not dated

-So, Wells Fargo may actually try to process the check, regardless of the date that is written on the check.
-Essentially, I don’t see any point in post-dating a check — it is valid from the moment that I sign it.
+So, Wells Fargo may try to process the check, regardless of the date written on the check.
+Essentially, I don’t see any point in post-dating a check -- it is valid from the moment that I sign it.

 Then, I spoke with a friend who happens to be a Chase banker, who generalized what a teller would do if a customer came in to deposit or cash a post-dated check before the date shown.

 A teller might not question a post-dated check that is being deposited early.